Quantum-Corrected Hawking Radiation from Near-Extremal Kerr-Newman Black Holes: Massless scalar emission from a Kerr-Newman black hole

 \subsubsection{Emission from Reissner-Nordstr\"om, Kerr-Newman and Kerr black holes}

 In the remainder of this section, we compare the emission rates of neutral scalar particles from the three types of black holes: Reissner-Nordst\"om, Kerr-Newman and Kerr black holes.
 To make this comparison somehow meaningful, we consider parameters of the Kerr-Newman black hole such that all three black holes have the same entropy and the same temperature.
-More practically, we present the emission rates for the three cases while keeping fixed the combinations $2a^{2}+Q^{2}$ and $(r_{+}-r_{-})$ which function as proxies for the black hole entropy and temperature.
-In particular, we consider the following numerical values: $S=\pi (2a^{2}+Q^{2})=800\pi$ and $\frac{E_{i}}{E_{brk}}=500$ fixed for all three black holes.
+More practically, we present the emission rates for the three cases while keeping fixed the combinations $2a^{2}+Q^{2}$ and $\left(r_{+}-r_{-}\right)$ which function as proxies for the black hole entropy and temperature.
+In particular, we consider the following numerical values: $S = \pi (2a^{2}+Q^{2})=800\pi$, and $\frac{E_{i}}{E_{\mathrm{brk}}}=500$, fixed for all three black holes.

-Figures \ref{Fig:3BH-Q} and \ref{Fig:3BH-SC} depict the emission rates for the quantum-corrected and semiclassical cases, respectively.
-In both cases the most radiation occurs in the Kerr black hole case.
-Given that the scalar particles carry angular momenta in the direction of the black hole rotation we see an enhancement in the quantum-corrected case that is two orders of magnitudes bigger that in the semiclassical case.
+Figures \ref{Fig:3BH-highT-Q} and \ref{Fig:3BH-highT-SC} display the emission rates for the quantum-corrected and semiclassical cases, respectively.
+In both cases the rate of emission is the highest for Kerr black hole.
+Given that the scalar particles carry angular momenta in the direction of the black hole rotation we see an enhancement in the quantum-corrected case that is two orders of magnitude larger than in the semiclassical case.

-To highlight that the main difference comes from the fact that the emitted particle has non-vanishing angular momentum, below we plot the rates from the three types of black holes for scalar particles with vanishing angular momentum.
-Looking at Figure \ref{Fig:3BH-m0}, the rates are essentially indistinguishable.
-Moreover, the quantum-corrected (left panel) and the semiclassical (right panel) are of the same order.
+To highlight that the main difference comes from the fact that the emitted particle has non-vanishing angular momentum, we also plot the emission rates from the three kinds of black holes for scalar particles with vanishing angular momentum.
+Looking at Fig. \ref{Fig:3BH-highT-m0}, we notice that the rates are essentially indistinguishable.
+Moreover, the quantum-corrected (left panel) and the semiclassical (right panel) results are of the same order.

-Next, we consider the following numerical values: $S=\pi (2a^{2}+Q^{2})=800\pi$ and $\frac{E_{i}}{E_{brk}}=0.1$ fixed for all three black holes.
-Figures \ref{Fig:3BH-Q} and \ref{Fig:3BH-SC} depict the rates in the strongly quantum regime and still point to Kerr as the black hole emitting the most.
+Next, we consider the following numerical values: $S=\pi (2a^{2}+Q^{2})=800\pi$, and $\frac{E_{i}}{E_{\mathrm{brk}}}=0.1$, fixed for all three black holes.
+Figures \ref{Fig:3BH-lowT-Q} and \ref{Fig:3BH-lowT-SC} represent the rates calculated using quantum-corrected and semiclassical methods, respectively, in the strongly quantum regime.
+The results still point to Kerr black hole as the one with maximum rate of radiation.

-In the absence of particles carrying angular moment, Figure \ref{Fig:3BH-m0} shows that there are no significant difference in the emission of the three black holes.
-In this strongly-coupled regime, the Reissner-Nordst\"om black hole emits the most for particles not carrying angular momentum.
+In the absence of particles carrying angular momenta, Fig. \ref{Fig:3BH-lowT-m0} shows that there is no significant difference among the emission rates of different black holes.
+In this strongly coupled regime, the Reissner-Nordst\"om black hole has the highest emission rate for particles that do not carry any angular momentum.